Queen Clea: Bronze Age

 In a later story, Clea stole the fabled Trident of Poseidon to make herself virtually unstoppable.
 She allied with King Kull and his agents against the Justice League and Justice Society when he plans to wipe out life on Earth-One, Earth-Two, and Earth-S so his subjugated Beast-men can rule once again.
-On Earth-Two with Penguin of Earth-One, Blockbuster of Earth-One, and Ibac of Earth-S, she attempts to take over the recently-risen Atlantis.
+On Earth-Two with Penguin of Earth-One, Blockbuster of Earth-One, and Ibac of Earth-S, she attempts to take over the recently risen Atlantis.
 The Earth-One Superman, Earth-One Green Arrow, Earth-S Spy Smasher, and Earth-Two Wonder Woman defeat the villains without much trouble, Wonder Woman beating Clea.
 A cloud is nearly used to make all land on Earth-Two sink, starting with a nearby island, but Superman stops it using his freezing breath, throws it on a comet, and Atlantis heads beneath the waves again.

 Modern Age

 When Clea took her battle to the surface world she battled against Queen Hippolyta, who was acting as Wonder Woman in the 1940s, and was defeated.
 Clea then teamed with the original Villainy Inc. in order to overtake Hippolyta but this did not work out either.
 A new version of the team was assembled in modern times in the hopes of finishing where her plans left off.
 Invading the hidden nation of Skartaris, Clea did succeed in ruling the land for a limited time.
 Both versions of the team were defeated by Wonder Woman.
 In one instance Clea's own daughter, Ptra, helped Wonder Woman defeat her mother.

 Clea later appears as part of a large team of super-villains assigned to kill Wonder Woman.
 She is once again in possession of the Trident of Poseidon and appears to possess the power of flight.
 She explains that she, and her fellow cohorts, have had their abilities amplified by the witch Circe.
 She eventually is subdued by several of Wonder Woman's allies and taken into custody by Nemesis and the Department of Metahuman Affairs.
 As that agency was later destroyed, the present whereabouts of Queen Clea are not known.

-During the Infinite Crisis storyline, Queen Clea popped up as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.
+During the Infinite Crisis storyline, Queen Clea appeared as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.